-Ovidiu Csillik is a fully funded PhD student at the Doctoral College, GIScience of the University of Salzburg.
+Ovidiu Csillik was a fully funded PhD student at the Doctoral College, GIScience of the University of Salzburg and is curently a postdoc at Carnegie Institution for Science, Stanford, CA.

 - Remote sensing